Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/sources/from-data-model/_index.en.md

 ---
-title: Code lists based on repeating groups from the data model
+title: Options from repeating structures
 linktitle: From data model
 description: Options made from a repeating structure in the data model
 weight: 150